 I was always a traditional trout fisherman, catching trout with worms on a float for deeper waters and lakes or a wet or dry fly for fishing rivers and streams.

 That was until I discovered lure fishing.
-I had always though of this method of trout fishing as cheating because I wanted to present a natural looking bait to catch the fish.
+I had always thought of this method of trout fishing as cheating because I wanted to present a natural looking bait to catch the fish.